gurpreet2828/Vmware_Projects/Creating Clone and Template on vCenter Server/README.md

 ![Picture10](https://github.com/gurpreet2828/VmwareProject_Images/blob/ae5d556a01908081e2e4630c0b6493667a07af9a/Picture10.png)

 **Very Important last step**

-*After running sysprep it open the folder than click on sysprep and install it created new machine with different information from VM who’s cloned is make*
+<br>*After running sysprep it open the folder than click on sysprep and install it created new machine with different information from VM who’s cloned is make*</br>

 <br> As shown in following image </br>